 The Eastern Lancaster County School District recognizes that, under certain circumstances, it is necessary for students to receive medication during school hours.
 Whenever possible, medication should be given to students at home, before or after school.
 Medication administration will follow, whenever possible, the procedure described on the medication form.
 The “Medication Administration Consent Form” needs to be filled out completely prior to the administration of medication.
-The form can be found on our school website or from the school nurse.
+The form can also be found under Forms and Resources or from the school nurse.

 Prescription medications must be delivered in the original container with the label prepared by the pharmacist or physician and will be administered in accordance with the direction of a physician and written permission from the parents.
 Any medication that is a controlled substance (such as Ritalin) must be delivered to the school by the parent/guardian.